As many people have reported over the last few years, golf in the UK has seen a decline both in rounds played and in membership.

 So, is the game in terminal decline or is there a renaissance around the corner?

-Here, Ian Mullins (Managing Director of The Social Golfer) gives us his view…
+Here, Ian Mullins (Editor of The Social Golfer) gives us his view…

 Golf participation has been declining since its last heyday in the 1990s when you couldn’t move for new golf clubs being built at a rapid rate.
 But let’s look at the stats in the cold light of day.

 There are approx. 3.9m* golfers in the UK and approx. 1.3m of those belong to a golf club.

 This means 2.6m people that play the game DON’T belong to a golf club.